-Michael Lombardi, Vice President Business Development and Project Management, has been with DataSavers since 2011 and in the record management industry since 1999.
+Michael Lombardi, Vice President Sales and Operations, has been with DataSavers since 2011 and in the record management industry since 1999.
 Michael has overseen DataSavers strong growth and extension into the government and private sectors.
 Through his leadership and guidance, DataSavers has achieved numerous certifications and credentialing.
 Previously worked for EDM Americas with responsibility for over 16 record and information management centers nationwide.
 He holds a BS and Masters in Public Administration and is a Certified Records Manager.
 Previous board member of the local ARMA and NCMA chapters.

 Larry Strain, Director of Operations, joined the DataSavers Team in 2004.
 Larry oversees the quality management program, customer service, transportation management and administration.
 He has coordinated logistics for the relocation of over 18 million files and 400,000 boxes of records, and hits.
 His departments manage exception processing and ensure quality objectives are tracked and complied.
 He has a BS in Philosophy from the University of Illinois, currently preparing for CDIA certification.

 DataSavers offers a full-service data management facility for public and private sector entities across Jacksonville and throughout the nation.